-Where there are substantial differences between the national's professional training and experience and those required to carry out the speech-language pathology activity in France, the regional prefect may decide to subject him to an ordeal. adaptability or an adjustment course (see infra "5 degrees).
+Where there are substantial differences between the national's professional training and experience and those required to carry out the speech-language pathology activity in France, the regional prefect may decide to subject him to an ordeal. adaptability or an adjustment course (see infra "5°).
 Good to know: compensation measures").

-To go further Article L. 4341-7 of the Public Health Code.
+For further information: Article L. 4341-7 of the Public Health Code.

 Any legally established EU national practising speech-language pathologists in a Member State may carry out the same activity on a permanent basis in France.

 In order to do so, the person concerned must be the holder:

 - a training certificate allowing it to carry out the activity of speech-language pathologist, issued by a Member State as long as that State regulates access to the profession or its exercise;

 - where neither the profession nor its training is regulated in the Member State, a training document attesting to the preparation for the profession of speech-language pathologist and a certificate justifying that the professional has performed this function for at least one year in the last ten years;

 - a training certificate issued by a third state and recognised in an EU Member State other than France and allowing the profession of speech-language pathologist to be legally practised, as well as a certificate justifying that the professional has carried out this activity for at least three years in that Member State or party.